yoshall/UrbanFM/README.md

 *This is an easy implement of UrbanFM using Pytorch 0.4.1, tested on Ubuntu 16.04 with a TITAN V GPU.*

 ## Paper
+If you find our code and dataset useful for your research, please cite our paper:
 ```
 @article{liang2019urbanfm,
   title={UrbanFM: Inferring Fine-Grained Urban Flows},